For general information about upgrades, downgrades, platform support, etc., please visit https://dev.mysql.com/doc/relnotes/mysql/8.0/en/.

 LOCK TABLESprivilege checking for views was improved.
 (Bug #31304432)

 You can use MySQL Server's new asynchronous connection failover mechanism to automatically establish an asynchronous (source to replica) replication connection to a new source after the existing connection from a replica to its source fails.
 The connection fails over if the replication I/O thread stops due to the source stopping or due to a network failure.
-The asynchronous connection failover mechanism can be used to keep a replica synchronized with multiple MySQL servers or groups of servers that share data, including asynchronous replication from servers where Group Replication is in use.
+The asynchronous connection failover mechanism can be used to keep a replica synchronized with multiple MySQL servers or groups of servers that share data.
 To activate asynchronous connection failover for a replication channel set

 CHANGE MASTER TOstatement for the channel, and set up a source list for the channel using the

 innodb_extend_and_initializevariable permits configuring how

 InnoDBallocates space to file-per-table and general tablespaces on Linux.
 By default, when an operation requires additional space in a tablespace,